St John's offers a supportive environment to its students

 Confidentiality and record keeping

 The College Nurse and Assistant College Nurse, exercise there duty of confidentiality to all students and respects the right to privacy.
 Information shared with the Health Centre staff is kept strictly confidential; as with all health care environments.
-Sharing information without consent would only occur in exceptional circumstances, on a 'need to know' basis.
+Sharing information without consent would only occur in exceptional circumstances, on a 'need to know' basis, ideally we would ask your consent but there are certain circumstances when this may not be possible-such as; serious threat of harm to yourself or others, or if a serious crime has been committed.

 Student health records are stored electronically* and processed in accord with current health and personal data protection regulations.
 For further information please see: https://www.rushcliff.com/hosted.php